APTrust/APTrustDPN/README.md

 1. Activate the appropriate Virtualenv if using that setup.
 2. From the project root execute `pip install -r requirements`

+### Dependencies for testing

+Some additional dependencies are required for unit tests to run.  (mock libraries and such).
+If running tests be sure to also pip install from requirements_dev.txt in addition to the normal requirements.

 ## Use

 More to come.